LazyScar/BiliBili-To-English/README.md

-# BiliBili Multi-Language Translator
+# BiliBili To English

 BiliBili is a video platform that only has a Chinese version.
-To translate its content into multiple languages, you can use this extension.
+To translate its content into English or multiple languages, you can use this extension.
 This extension works on browsers like Chrome, Bing, Firefox, Brave, Opera, and many more.

 ## Using FireFox?